Peanut Butter Eggs

 Notes

-• Different Chocolates: We also love to use white chocolate and dark chocolate.
+Chocolate: Using melting chocolate or almond bark is going to be a better choice than chocolate chips because its melts easier and provides a better consistency.
+We also love to use milk chocolate, white chocolate and dark chocolate.
 There are several varieties of melting chocolate you can purchase in the stores.
 Just follow the melting instructions on the packaging.

 Nutrition